Adoni-Bezek: Comparison with Adonizedek

-According to Coggins he is probably the same person as Adonizedek mentioned in Joshua 10 who flourished c.
+According to Coggins, he is probably the same person as Adonizedek mentioned in Joshua 10 who flourished c.
 1200 BC.
 While some scholars think that the story of Adoni-bezek is a variation on the story of Adonizedek, James Martin argues that the stories are "so dissimilar" that the Adoni-Bezek narrative is most likely not "simply a variant" of the Adonizedek narrative.
-According to Joshua 10, Adonizedek was captured after taking refuge with four other rulers in a cave, and put to death in the course of Joshua's campaign in Canaan.
-Adonibezek, on the other hand, was captured, in a campaign following Joshua's death, in his own city (Judges 1).
+According to Joshua 10, Adonizedek was captured after taking refuge with four other rulers in a cave and put to death in the course of Joshua's campaign in Canaan.
+Adonibezek, on the other hand, was captured, in a campaign following Joshua's death, in his city (Judges 1).

-His name is missing in the list of thirty-one city kings in Joshua 12:9-24, although he had subjugated seventy other kings in the Judges account.
+His name is missing from the list of thirty-one city kings in Joshua 12:9-24, although he had subjugated seventy other kings in the Judge's account.
 It has been argued that the latter figure may not be literally true: The Temple Dictionary of the Bible (1910) stated: '"This [70] is a round number, meaning 'many'".